Codecademy/docs/content/ai/concepts/chatgpt/chatgpt.md

 ### Bias

 The internet is full of biased negative information.
-For ChatGPT to be useful this information needs to be filtered so it is not produced in responses.
+For ChatGPT to be useful, this information needs to be filtered so that it is not produced in responses.
 OpenAI has identified this as a major concern with ChatGPT and LLMs in general.

 ## The Future